Part 1 of A Photo-Illusionist’s Declaration by Jerry A. Sierra

 IT TOOK MORE THAN LIONS AND TIGERS AND BEARS to scare me as a child.
 It took King Kong.

-The creature-features of the 1950s pointed the way, and eventually the cultural/technical evolution followed in their footsteps.
+The creature-features of the 1950s (which I didn’t see until the 1980s) pointed the way, and eventually the cultural/technical evolution followed their footsteps.

 Before this goes any further, let the record show that there are no lions or tigers or bears in any of my images.
-These fine creatures were eaten long ago by the monsters depicted in my images, or killed by humans, often for mere sport, making men the real monsters of a world that’s slowly sinking into the ocean.
+These fine creatures were eaten long ago by the monsters depicted in my images, or they were killed by humans, often for mere sport, making humans the true monsters of a world that’s rapidly sinking into the ocean.

-Perhaps the giant ant-mutations that horrified New Mexico in “Them” (1954) ate them, or the bi-ped alien creature that grew over 20 feet tall and went on a rampage across Sicily in Ray Harryhousen’s “20 Million Miles to Earth” (1957).
-I know it wasn’t the Xenomorph that chased Ellen Ripley throughout the dark halls of the ill-fated Nostromo in Ridley Scott’s “Alien” (1979), or the shape-shifter that evaded McCready in John Carpenter’s “The Thing” (1982).
+Perhaps the giant ant-mutations that horrified New Mexico (“Them,” 1954) ate the lions and tigers and bears, or the bi-ped alien creature that grew over 20 feet tall and went on a rampage across Sicily (Ray Harryhousen’s “20 Million Miles to Earth,” 1957).
+I know it wasn’t the Xenomorph that chased Ellen Ripley throughout the dark halls of the ill-fated Nostromo (Ridley Scott’s “Alien,” 1979), or the shape-shifter that wiped out McCready’s team (John Carpenter’s “The Thing,” 1982).
 But who can tell for certain?

 Maybe they were never real in the first place.

-Real monsters only know one thing; they don’t like us and they know we don’t like them.
-It may ultimately be our own fault, but that much we can accept to be real.
+Monsters only know one thing; they don’t like us, and they know we don’t like them.
+Nobody knows why, but that much we can accept to be real.
+And yet, in a larger sense, what is real?
+And what is unreal?

 For the purpose of this paper, and as a general observation, reality is that which we share… movies we see with friends, exchanges with our partners and the checkout clerk at Safeway, the shoes we wear to walk in the rain, the results of a medical examination…